infocareworkshop/serviceorderhub-docs/docs/Booking.md

 6. Similarly, `*.organizationName` and `*.organizationNumber` are mandatory when the [contact data](/en/latest/Data%20types%20and%20structures/#contactdata) object has `"type: 1` (company).
 7. `product.purchaseDate` and non-empty `attachedFiles` are mandatory if you book a warranty repair (it depends on your `serviceType` settings in the integration).
 8. `product.insuranceNumber` and `product.insuranceCompany` are mandatory if you book an insurance repair
-9. `acceptConditions` is non-mandatory if you send a non-emptyt `consents` object.
+9. `acceptConditions` is non-mandatory if you send a non-empty `consents` object.
-10. `order.pickupDate` (a date of desired pickup) is mandatary only when you book shipping by certain carriers along with a service order.
+10. `order.pickupDate` (a date of desired pickup) is mandatory only when you book shipping by certain carriers along with a service order.
 Please ask support if it's relevant for your integration.
-11. `product.weight` and / or `product.volume` are mandatary only when you book shipping by certain carriers along with a service order.
+11. `product.weight` and / or `product.volume` are mandatory only when you book shipping by certain carriers along with a service order.
 Please ask support if it's relevant for your integration.
-12. `order.goodsType` (type of goods in terminology of the carrier) is mandatary only when you book shipping by certain carriers along with a service order.
+12. `order.goodsType` (type of goods in terminology of the carrier) is mandatory only when you book shipping by certain carriers along with a service order.
 Please ask support if it's relevant for your integration.
 13. `order.mail` is mandatory if your intgration support package materials ordering and you also send `order.emballage: true`

 ## POST /api/v2/case/validate